 In Texas family court, the standard for determining whether a parent receives custody and visitation rights to children is the “best interest of the child” standard.
 If you are in the process of determining child custody or visitation, a conviction for a misdemeanor may impact your rights.
 Courts may consider the impact of misdemeanor criminal charges such as charges stemming from domestic violence, driving while intoxicated, drug possession, or solicitation on the child.
 Charges such as these play a role in the court’s decision of whether being placed in your home is in the child’s best interest.
 Even if you already have custody or visitation rights, upon learning of misdemeanor criminal activity, the co-parent may move to modify the custody or visitation arrangement based on changed circumstances affecting the child’s welfare.

-Contact Ceja Law Firm Today
+Contact Our Houston Misdemeanors Attorney at Ceja Law Firm Today

 Attorney Jose Ceja understands that one mistake, even a small one, should not derail your life.
 The Ceja Law Firm works tirelessly to help you achieve the best possible outcome in your case.
 Attorney Ceja has a proven track record of assisting people charged with misdemeanors and will evaluate the consequences of a misdemeanor beyond a criminal conviction and mount an appropriate defense.
 If you are charged with a misdemeanor contact Ceja Law Firm today.